A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Introduction

 Given higher reliability and less bias in the second index versus the first index, the second index has been recommended as the plausible index of constant SSRT \cite{I16}.
 The third and fourth indices are essentially improvements of the second index under their associated contexts.
-For the third point index of constant SSRT, partitioning the entire SST cluster in to two clusters of type-A SST cluster (trials following a go trial) and type-B SST cluster (trials following a stop trial) and calculating trial type related Logan 1994 SSRT as $SSRT_A$ and $SSRT_B$ with corresponding weights $W_{A}= \#\text{Type A Stop}/\#\text{Total Stop},$ $W_B=1-W_A,$ the third point index of constant SSRT is defined as:
+For the third point index of constant SSRT, partitioning the entire SST cluster into two clusters of type-A SST cluster (trials following a go trial) and type-B SST cluster (trials following a stop trial) and calculating trial-type related Logan 1994 SSRT as $SSRT_A$ and $SSRT_B$ with corresponding weights $W_{A}= \#\text{Type A Stop}/\#\text{Total Stop},$ $W_B=1-W_A,$ the third point index of constant SSRT is defined as:

-Finally, transforming raw tri-variate SST time series data to tri-variate state-space time series data using missing data EM algorithm with log normally distributed outputs $GORT^{ss.ln}$ and $T_{d}^{ss.ln},$ the fourth point index of constant SSRT is defined as:
+Finally, one may transform raw tri-variate SST time series data to tri-variate state-space time series data using the missing data EM algorithm.
+Given the EM algorithm log-normally distributed outputs $GORT^{ss.ln}$ and $T_{d}^{ss.ln},$ the fourth point index of constant SSRT is defined as:

-Several researchers have shown that merely focusing on measures of central tendency in reaction times RT including SSRT gives insufficient information regarding the nature of the data.
-For instance, different clinical groups may have the same mean reaction times but the shape of their distributions differ either in their tails as seen in an ADHD group compared to the controls \cite{I17} or their domain of variance in a schizophrenia group versus control \cite{I18}.
+Several researchers have shown that merely focusing on measures of central tendency in reaction times RT, including SSRT, gives insufficient information regarding the data's nature.
+For instance, different clinical groups may have the same mean reaction times.
+However, the shape of their distributions differs in several aspects.
+The differences are in their tails as seen in an ADHD group compared to the controls \cite{I17} or their domain of variance in a schizophrenia group versus control \cite{I18}.
 These observations lead the researchers to study the entire SSRT distribution (Figure 1).
-There are two main methods to estimate SSRT as a random variable including the Colonius’s nonparametric method \cite{I19} and the Bayesian parametric method \cite{I20, I21}.
-The first method retrieves the cumulative distribution function of SSRT given go reaction times GORT in go trials with density $f_{GORT}$, signal respond reaction times SRRT in the failed stop trials with density $f_{SRRT}$, n stop signal delays $T_d,$ and probability of successful inhibition(SI) as:
+There are two main methods to estimate SSRT as a random variable, including Colonius’s nonparametric method \cite{I19} and the Bayesian parametric method \cite{I20, I21}.
+The first method retrieves the cumulative distribution function of SSRT given several components as follows: (i) go reaction times GORT in go trials with density $f_{GORT}$, (ii) signal respond reaction times SRRT in the failed stop trials with density $f_{SRRT}$, (iii) n stop signal delays $T_d,$ and (iv) probability of successful inhibition(SI).
+The cumulative distribution function is calculated as: